uberhacker/pant/README.md

   *pant fix*

-    Repair the files and database for the dev environemt of the current Drupal site
+    Repair the files and database for the dev environment of the current Drupal site

   *pant install my-site*